 Important Note: Shopify’s Payment Gateway list is NOT exhaustive.

-Shopify explicitly states, “Merchants are not limited to the recommended list of payment providers”.
+Shopify explicitly states, “Merchants are not limited to the recommended list of payment providers.”
 Moreover, the list describes companies that Shopify has partnered with in some aspect.
-In which case, Shopify is likely taking a percentage of processing costs from any customer that uses one of those services.
+In this case, Shopify is likely taking a percentage of processing costs from any customer that uses one of those services.
 So using a provider outside the list can save you critical costs on payment processing.

 CBD Merchant Account Shopify

 Shopify recognizes the changing laws and regulations in the CBD industry.
 In turn, they allow certain types of CBD-related businesses to sell merchandise and assorted products through their platform.
 But they do have limitations on the types of CBD or hemp-related items you sell using the Shopify Payments service.

 Simply put, they don’t allow you to open a CBD merchant account through Shopify.
 They recommend contacting third-party providers and using alternative merchant account companies to set up your credit card processing services.